ant-design/ant-design/docs/blog/github-actions-workflow.en-US.md

 author: Wxh16144
 ---

 Hi, I'm [Wxh16144](https://github.com/Wxh16144).
-Through learning Ant Design's component library and participating in community contributions, I have discovered some tools that can improve development efficiency and code quality.
-I would like to take this opportunity to share my experience with everyone, to help better understand Ant Design, and to apply these techniques to your own projects.
+I have discovered some tools that can improve development efficiency and code quality through learning Ant Design's component library and participating in community contributions.
+I'd like to take this opportunity to share my experience with you.
+To help better understand Ant Design, and to apply these techniques to your own projects.

 # Preface

-Ant Design is hosted on GitHub as an open-source project, making it easy to communicate and collaborate with developers around the world, as well as allowing developers to submit issues and pull requests.
-Additionally, by utilizing GitHub Actions and its CI/CD capabilities, we are able to better manage the code repository and automate workflows such as testing and deployment.
-This article will focus on the capabilities provided by GitHub Actions.
+Ant Design is hosted on GitHub as an open-source project, making it easy to communicate and collaborate with developers around the world, and allowing developers to submit issues and pull requests.
+Additionally, we can well manage the code repository and automate workflows such as testing and deployment through utilizing GitHub Actions and its CI/CD capabilities.

 ## What is GitHub Actions